-We are intently trying to teach, and then we see this person, staring away focusing on nothing, and yes, conceivably thinking “I’m interested and I want to learn this.
+Imagine yourself intently trying to teach, and then seeing someone staring away focusing on nothing and perhaps thinking, “I’m interested and I want to learn this.
 But it is so boring; I'm not a kid anymore.”
-It’s simple to make a few changes that will bring the energy needed to make this a dynamite learning experience.
+It is simple to make a few changes that will bring the energy needed to make this a dynamite learning experience.

-We have all planned educational programs with detailed agendas.
-We listed great objectives to make sure of success, that people learned the important facts.
-But evaluation comments say something else; the program didn’t hit the mark.
-We failed our audience because we didn’t connect with them in a way that would make certain they could learn.
+We plan many educational programs with detailed agendas, listing great objectives to make sure of success.
+But we may be surprised to read evaluation comments saying something else; the program didn’t hit the mark.
+In that case, we failed our audience because we did not connect with them in a way that would make certain they could learn.

 So, what could make this a richer learning experience?
-In Facilitating Adult Learning, May 2012, Lela Vandenberg suggests to focus on five simple concepts within any program:
+In Facilitating Adult Learning, May 2012, Lela Vandenberg suggests focusing on five simple concepts within any program:

 - Personal benefit: Adult learners want to know how they will benefit from what they are learning.
 It is great if this knowledge solves or avoids some defined problem, or will lead to a long-term benefit, e.g., better job opportunity.